Franckdot/Franckdot/README.md

 :construction: Developer in construction :construction:
 - 👀 I’m interested in Develop Java
 - 🌱 I’m currently learning Java Technologies
-- 💞️ I’m looking to collaborate on Backend projectes
+- 💞️ I’m looking to collaborate on Backend and Android projects

 <!---
 Franck-dot/Franck-dot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.